How to choose the best duck breed(s) for you

 Can you see how doing such an analysis is important to matching your wants and needs to a duck breed, similar to the way you might do a cursory evaluation prior to going car shopping?

 And just as with car shopping, you might find that more subjective features like physical beauty are important to you.
-In fact, one of the primary reasons we got Welsh Harlequins is because they’re extraordinarily beautiful ducks who also happen to be sociable, good egg layers, and good foragers.
+In fact, one of the primary reasons we started with Welsh Harlequins is because they’re extraordinarily beautiful ducks (who also happen to be relatively calm with good egg laying and foraging abilities).

 So, take the time to do your own breed evaluation before you go “duck shopping”!
 Unlike a car, you can’t return your ducks to the dealer or trade them in.